 If you are already an applicant, clearing also gives you the opportunity to change your mind and secure a place at the university of your dreams if your grades turn out better than you expected.
-Clearing officially opens on 5 July 2019 and is available to all students (UK, EU and international students).
+Candidates can apply for a course using clearing between 6 July to 23 October 2020 (UK, EU and international students).
 You can make a Clearing application once you have received all of your results and you don’t need to have a UCAS application to use it.
 Universities will publish their vacancies on their websites and you can use UCAS.com to help you find places you might be interested in.
 Once you’ve found a course you want to apply for you’ll need to get in touch with the university to make an application.
 In most cases, this will be online or over the phone.

 This year at Essex Business School, the largest department of the University of Essex, you can make a Clearing application to any of our undergraduate courses.
 These include courses in international business and entrepreneurship, marketing, accounting, finance, and business management.
 The University of Essex was awarded the prestigious title of University of the Year 2018 by the Times Higher Education Awards and is Top 15 among mainstream English universities for overall student satisfaction.